MicroStep Laserrotator bei der Blechbearbeitung

 Matthias Korn: In addition, laser systems are highly complex systems that can only develop their full potential with the right training.
 This includes, for example, giving the operator an understanding of the interaction between the individual components of a laser system during training, as well as explaining the individual machine and laser parameters for the cutting process.

-The topic of safety in the workplace is becoming increasingly important.
+The topic of safety on the workplace is becoming increasingly important.
 What safety aspects must be taken into account when operating a laser cutting machine?

 Matthias Korn: Beam protection is the most important part of a laser system.
 This is because the laser beam is the most dangerous component.
 There is also the danger posed by moving parts such as the shuttle table and the potential for injury from sharp-edged parts.
-The metalworker is no stranger to sharp edges, even without a laser.
+At least the sharp edges are not foreign to the metalworker, even without a laser.

 When is a laser cutting system suitable and under what conditions is a different cutting technology recommended?